flagiu/mdtraj/README.md

 path-to-this-repo/version/bin/mdtraj -h
 ```

-The subfolders python/ and shell/ contain some utility scripts, to be used before/after the main program.
+The subfolders python/ and shell/ contain some utility scripts (to be used before/after the main program) for plotting or extra calculations.
+Default units are: Angstrom, picoseconds.

 The subfolder examples/ contains some example of application to real or toy systems:
 - LJ particles in different 3d cell shapes: cubic, orthorombic, triclinic.